 Hence, a key aspect of the USU Group's health management is promoting work-life balance.
 To guarantee an appropriate work-life balance for employees and to enable individual and flexible work, employees can schedule the times they work flexibly and on their own initiative - no core working hours are set.
 Furthermore, a wide range of time models and part-time offers are available.
 For example, staff have the possibility of gradually reducing their work hours of being able to take more days' vacation in return for a pay-cut.
 Furthermore, staff can take individual days of the week off by compressing their work hours.
 Naturally, employees also have the option of working from home thanks to the work from home policy.
-Especially during the COVID crisis, more than 90 % of employees worked from home at times in 2020 and 2021.
-Again in 2021, no USU employees became infected with COVID while at work.
+Especially during the COVID crisis, more than 90% of employees worked from home at times.